GabrielleRab/PyCon_2019/datasets/readme.md

 * Longitude of station
 * Sea Surface Temperature (in Celsius)
 * Hot Spots (magnitude of instantaneous heat stress, potentially resulting in coral bleaching.
 The scale ranges from 0 to 5 °C. HotSpot values of 1 °C or more indicate heat stress leading to coral bleaching)
-* Degree Heating Weeks (accumulated heat stress.
+* Degree Heating Weeks (accumulated bleaching heat stress over a 12 week period.
 The scale ranges from 0 to 20 °C-weeks.
-The DHW product accumulates the instantaneous bleaching heat stress, measured by CRW's Coral Bleaching HotSpot, during the most recent 12-week period.
 Significant coral bleaching usually occurs when the DHW value reaches 4 °C-weeks.
-By the time the DHW value reaches 8 °C-weeks, widespread bleaching is likely and significant mortality can be expected.)
+At 8 °C-weeks, widespread bleaching is likely and significant mortality can be expected.)
 * Bleaching Alert Area (measure of coral bleaching thermal stress as follows: 0-no stress, 1-bleaching watch, 2-bleaching warning, 3-bleaching alert lvl 1, 4-bleaching alert lvl 2)

 ### Plant Archaeology: